US consumer spending rises just 0.1% in August

 Personal income increased 0.4%, up from a small gain in the previous month, the Commerce Department said Friday.
 A measure of inflation preferred by the Federal Reserve was flat, but excluding the volatile food and energy categories, core prices ticked up 0.1%.

 Consumers are a key driver of the economy as businesses have cut their investment spending and exports have slipped.
-August’s modest gain follows several months of healthy increases.
-Consumer confidence is at historically high levels, though it slipped this month in a sign that the U.S.-China trade war is raising economic uncertainties.
+August’s modest gain suggests the economy may slow in the July-September quarter compared with the beginning of the year.
+Consumer confidence is at historically high levels, but the Conference Board said this week that it slipped this month, in a sign that the U.S.-China trade war is raising economic uncertainties.

+The small increase in consumer spending was below most economists’ forecasts, and spending in July was revised slightly lower.
+In addition, a separate Commerce Department report showed that orders for long-lasting manufactured goods , such as autos and appliances, rose just 0.2% in August.
+And a key category that measures business investment fell, a sign that companies remain reluctant to invest in new equipment or to expand.

+Most economists say the reluctance stems from the uncertainty surrounding the trade war.
+President Donald Trump has threatened to impose tariffs on about $160 billion of consumer goods imports from China Dec.
+15, though talks about the dispute are scheduled for next month.

 With income rising faster than spending in August, the savings rate rose to 8.1%, a sign that consumers have a healthy financial cushion and aren’t overspending even as the economy is in its 11th year of expansion.
 The savings rate fell to 3.2% in 2005, before the Great Recession.